jafingerhut/funjible/README.md

 funjible.set/difference
 ([s1] [s1 s2] [s1 s2 & sets])
   Return a set that is the first set without elements of the remaining sets.
 Throws exception if any argument is not a set.
+The returned set will have the same metadata as s1, and will have the same 'sortedness', i.e. the returned set will be sorted if and only if s1 is.

   Example:
   user=> (difference #{2 4 6 8 10 12} #{3 6 9 12})